Half-Life (series)

-Half-Life is a series of first-person shooter (FPS) games developed and published by Valve.
-The games combine shooting combat, puzzles and storytelling.
+Half-Life is a series of first-person shooter games created by Valve.
+The games combine shooting combat, puzzles and storytelling, and are played entirely from the first-person perspective.

-The original Half-Life, Valve's first product, was released in 1998 for Windows to critical and commercial success.
-Players control Gordon Freeman, a scientist who must survive an alien invasion.
-The innovative scripted sequences were influential on the FPS genre, and the game inspired numerous community-developed mods, including the multiplayer games Counter-Strike and Day of Defeat.
+The original Half-Life, Valve's first product, was released in 1998 for Windows.
+Players control silent protagonist Gordon Freeman, a scientist working at the Black Mesa Research Facility who must survive an alien invasion caused by the facility.
+The use of innovative scripted sequences instead of cutscenes was influential on the first-person shooter genre, and the game inspired numerous community-developed mods, leading to the release of the multiplayer games Counter-Strike and Day of Defeat.
 Half-Life was followed by the expansions Opposing Force (1999), Blue Shift (2001) and Decay (2001), developed by Gearbox Software.

-In 2004, Valve released Half-Life 2 to further success, with a new setting and characters and physics-based gameplay.
-It was followed by the extra level Lost Coast (2005) and the episodic sequels Episode One (2006) and Episode Two (2007).
-The first game in the Portal series, set in the same universe as Half-Life, was released in 2007.
+In 2004, Valve released Half-Life 2 which was developed using their new game engine, and features a more dystopian setting, stronger focus on characters, and implementing physics-based gameplay.
+Set twenty years after the events of Half-Life, players control Freeman in joining a resistance to liberate humanity from an alien force known as the Combine.
+It was followed by the episodic sequels Episode One (2006) and Episode Two (2007), which focus on the aftermath of the base game's narrative.

+Also set in the same universe as Half-Life is the Portal series; the first game was released in 2007 followed by a sequel in 2011.
+Both games focus on first-person puzzle-platform gameplay using wormholes created by a portal gun.

 Over the following decade, numerous Half-Life games were canceled, including Episode Three, a version of Half-Life 3, and games developed by Junction Point Studios and Arkane Studios.
-In 2020, after years of speculation, Valve released its flagship virtual reality game, Half-Life: Alyx.
-Set 5 years before Half-Life 2, players control Freeman's ally Alyx Vance in her quest to defeat the alien Combine.
+In 2020, after years of speculation, Valve released Half-Life: Alyx, which was developed exclusively for virtual reality headsets.
+It is a prequel set five years before Half-Life 2, where players control Freeman's eventual ally Alyx Vance in her quest to rescue her father from Combine forces and uncover their mysterious "super-weapon".

+The Half-Life series is recognized by critics and industry experts for producing some of the most influential first-person shooter games for the genre, both of which have been highlighted for their advancements towards immersive and varied gameplay, level design, storytelling, visuals and sound.
+Half-Life and Half-Life 2, as well as Portal and Portal 2, have in particular been cited by numerous publications in being considered among the greatest video games ever made.